AxisCommunications/tutorial-axis-object-analytics-and-hard-hat-detection/README.md

 > **Note**
 >
 > Some components can be replaced to get a solution that fits other use-cases.
 For example, replace AXIS Object Analytics with another application that triggers when an image should be sent to AWS.
-Or replace the Axis Strobe Siren with an Axis door station to change the output and result of the solution.
+Or replace the Axis strobe siren with an Axis door station to change the output and result of the solution.
 >
-> Modifying the Lambda function that calls the Amazon Rekognition is also possible if the use case requires other detection types.
+> Modifying the AWS Lambda function that calls the Amazon Rekognition is also possible if the use case requires other detection types.

 ![Solution overview](assets/architecture-overview.png)